bioinfo-pf-curie/mpiBWA/README.md

 ------------

 You need a C compiler as required for classic BWA program.
-This program runs on supercomperter architecture but supports also NFS file system.
+This program runs on supercomputer architecture but supports also NFS file system.
 A classic 1Gb or 10Gb network is sufficient.

 Compilation